nikgun1984/quizme-client/README.md

 - Displaying sets.
 - Study sets by using flashcards:
   - Pronounciation sound effects/Carousel for flashcards/Card Flip/Progress Bar/Shuffle Cards.
 - Memory Game with Words.
+- Created Redux Store for easier access of user's subsets

 # NEXT TO-DO
 - Searching for other sets